ECP-WarpX/WarpX/Examples/Physics_applications/beam-beam_collision/README.rst

 the Breit-Wheeler QED module for the generation of electron-positron pairs (also known as coherent pair generation in the collider community).

 To solve for the electromagnetic field we use the nodal version of the electrostatic relativistic solver.
-This solver computes the average velocity of each species, moves to the rest frame of each species where it solves the relativistic Poisson equation, and goes back to the lab frame where it adds up all the fields of all species.
-This solver showed good field cancellation properties that are crucial in simulations of relativistic particles.
+This solver computes the average velocity of each species, and solves the corresponding relativistic Poisson equation (see the WarpX documentation for `warpx.do_electrostatic = relativistic` for more detail).
+This solver accurately reproduced the subtle cancellation that occur for some component of the ``E + v x B`` terms which are crucial in simulations of relativistic particles.

 This example is based on the following paper :cite:t:`ex-Yakimenko2019`.